Burbant Tower

 Burbant Tower, locally known as Tour Burbant, stands in the center of the town of Ath, in the province of Hainaut in the Wallonia region in Belgium.

-During the 13th century, the defense of Burbant Tower underwent large alterations.
-In 1328, at the latest, a first enclosure is built.
-A second enclosure was built between 1359 and 1377.
-The keep became primarily a prison.
-The entry on the first floor was transformed into a window.
-And also the crenelations at the top of the keep disappeared.
+During the 13th century, the defenses of Burbant Tower underwent major changes.
+By 1328 at the latest, a first enclosure was built.
+A second enclosure followed between 1359 and 1377.
+The keep mainly served as a prison.
+The entrance on the first floor was turned into a window.
+Also, the crenelations at the top of the keep disappeared.

-In the 16th century, the keep was crowned with a Renaissance spire, which has now gone.
+In the 16th century, the keep was topped with a Renaissance spire, which no longer exists.

-When I visited, the keep was closed.
-It turned out that you could only visit it on appointment.
+When I visited, the Burbant Tower was closed, sadly enough.
+You can only visit by appointment.
 I think this is a very nice castle.
-Although it is a pity that during the centuries a lot of its original defensive walls were incorporated in houses.
-This is why, nowadays, you can hardly recognize anything other than the keep.
-But still it is worth a visit.
+It’s a pity that over the centuries, much of its original defensive walls have been incorporated into houses.
+That’s why today, you can hardly see anything besides the keep.
+Still, it’s worth a visit.

 Gallery